Last Updated on December 20, 2023 by admin

 Note also how close the capacitor is to the camera edge and internal mouldings.
 This is why placement is quite critical

 With the leads re-soldered push the contactor plate back into position.
 Note it is keyed so will only fit in one position.

 Make sure the circuit board is seated correctly with its LED plug block near the prism reseated.

 Replace the JIS circuit board retainer screw.

 Replace the film speed/exposure compensation rings and check that the black wire seen here at the back of the contactor plate is still connected.

 Now replace the flex board retainer with its plastic washer.

-If you wish to run a test now before replacing the top cover; replace the batteries, fit a lens and set it to f16, put the shutter button into the camera, apply slight pressure to the film speed/exposure compensation rings to put them in contact with the contactor plate and press the shutter button.
+If you wish to run a test now before replacing the top cover; replace the batteries, fit a lens and set it to f16, put the advance ever loosely on just so you can wind the camera on and put the shutter button into the camera, apply slight pressure to the film speed/exposure compensation rings to put them in contact with the contactor plate and press the shutter button.
 If all is well the camera will trip the shutter.

 Replace the shutter speed lock button into its position…